cjcon90/tw-resume/README.md

 }
 ```

-Open in Chrome browser and in 'More Settings' make sure print margins are set to none.
+Open in Chrome browser and in 'More Settings' make sure print margins are set to none (this should also erase the checkbox 'print headers and footers')

-Tick 'Background Graphics' checkbox to print with white textured background.
+Tick 'Background Graphics' checkbox to print with background image (currently a white textured bg).
 Leave unticked to print plain white background.